-Icon Explanation - Start of the fiber Location at distance of 0 km.
+Icon Explanation Start of the fiber Location at distance of 0 km.
 Reflective Event Reflection from a splice, for example, Fresnel reflection.
 Non-Reflective Event Non-reflective events include such low loss events as fusion splices.
-Grouped Event Events spaced too close to each other for Analysis to distinguish them as separate events are reported as Grouped events. - - Far End Event Far end of the optical fiber under test. ?
+Grouped Event Adjacent events are considered grouped events.
+Loss and reflection of the entire group are displayed at the first event of the group.
+Only distance is displayed for each of events other than the first one.
+Far End Event Far end of the optical fiber under test. - □ ‡?
 Questionable End Event Events out of dynamic range or out of distance range.
 Out of Range The trace reaches the noise level before a far end or break of the optical fiber cable is detected.
 Out of Distance The trace reaches the end point set for Dist.
 Range before a far end or break of the optical fiber cable is detected.
 Splitter Event Loss due to fiber splitter.
 Macro Bend Event Event that causes loss difference when measuring multiple waveforms.
 This can occur when excessively bending the fiber. ?
 Questionable Splitter Event When no events are detected exceeding the thresholds set at Splitter on Thresholds Screen (Auto Detect), the event(s) found as candidate(s) for Splitter event is displayed as Questionable Splitter event(s).